 The tax penalty procedures may be initiated by the tax administrative entities following a tax audit procedure when they consider that a tax infringement has taken place.
 There are different tax infringements codified by the GTL that involve different tax penalties.

-The criminal proceedings against a taxpayer must be initiated – and any tax infringement procedure on the same subject discontinued – when the STA considers that there is evidence of a tax criminal offence contained in the Criminal Code (Article 305) and the amount of the tax fraud exceeds EUR120,000.
+The criminal proceedings against a taxpayer must be initiated – and any tax infringement procedure on the same subject discontinued – when the STA consider that there is evidence of a tax criminal offence contained in the Criminal Code (Article 305) and the amount of the tax fraud exceeds EUR120,000.

 “Non bis in idem” issues and limitations may be raised according to the jurisprudence of the Spanish Constitutional Court, the ECJ and the ECHR when an action or omission was considered not to be a criminal tax offence or tax administrative offence and different proceedings are subsequently initiated or followed.

-The criminal procedure is initiated when the STA refers the proceedings to the Public Prosecutor's Office or directly to the criminal jurisdiction.
+The criminal procedure is initiated when the STA refer the proceedings to the Public Prosecutor's Office or directly to the criminal jurisdiction.
 The criminal procedure is composed of a set of procedural stages culminating in the trial before a general criminal court deciding on all kinds of criminal offences.

 The criminal judicial courts are therefore different from the courts reviewing the legality of the settlement and the tax penalty.